SungJJinKang/ForLoop_Compile_Time/README.md

 # ForLoop_Compile_Time
 C++ Compile Time For Loop.

+You can use this libary to call iteratelly template function with non type template argument

 And Support iterate enum value.

 You can evaluate loop variable at compile time!! ( Look Third Function in HOW TO USE  )